Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/demo-aws-permissions-policies.md

 - [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json): Allows AI Unlimited to pass the role to the cluster each time the engine is deployed.
 Use this if your AWS account has restrictions that won't allow AI Unlimited to create roles and policies.

 - [session-manager.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/session-manager.json): Includes permissions to interact with the AWS Session Manager.
-Use this if you will use Session Manager to connect to the engine.
+Use this if you use Session Manager to connect to the engine.

 	:::note
 	If you need to closely manage the engine instance ***(why might they need to?)***, after it launches, you can connect to it in its host operating system (OS) two ways: